hibbitts-design/docsify-this/docs/README.md

 ## Display a Markdown file as a Web page in seconds.

-This Web app, built using the magical documentation site generator [Docsify](https://docsify.js.org) and the [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit), provides a quick way to display Markdown files as standalone Web pages (also perfect for embedding) without needing to setup your own Docsify site.
+This Web app, built using the magical documentation site generator [Docsify](https://docsify.js.org) and the [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit), provides a quick way to display Markdown files as standalone Web pages (also perfect for embedding) without needing to setup your own Website.
 All you need is a publicly available Markdown file and pass that URL to https://docsify-this.net.
 Try it out below!

 <div class="docsifythisurlbuilder">